bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/g/GasType_0i7RYafnT6WPVPIwyUyF1u/Documentation.md

-Type of natural gas occurence in subject section
+Type of natural gas occurence in subject section.